CTMarius/protractorStarterKit/README.md

 ### Components:

-This setup uses Protractor in combination with Cucumber, Chai as a assertion library, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.
+This setup uses Protractor in combination with Cucumber, Chai as an assertion library, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.

+Protractor is an end-to-end test framework for Angular and AngularJS applications, but it can also be used for non-angular applications by simply disabling the wait for angular.
+When used for Angular applications, protractor will automatically wait until the page is fully loaded and will automatically execute the next step once all pending tasks are done.
+Obviously this advantage is lost when using it to test non-angular applications, and you will have to revert to using old fashion browser-waits.

 ### Prerequisites: